DylanSchmidt2/Challenge-repo-6/README.md

 This challenge was given by The University of Minnesota Bootcamp

-These CSS, HTML, and JavaScript documents, utilize Ajax, jquery, local storage and a handful more things that make this weather app really fun and dynamic for the user
+These CSS, HTML, and JavaScript documents, utilize Ajax, Jquery, local storage and a handful more things that make this weather app really fun and dynamic for the user

 ### This project has the following features:
 * _Search city_ button